-- Feed the output of the establishment review into the stablishment review into the stablishment review into the stablishment transformation programme to ensure agency controls are in place. - Clear competency framework for the Nursing Associate role in the Department. - Plan for the introduction of Nursing Associates into the establishments going forward
+- Feed the output of the establishment review into the pursing workforce transformation programme to ensure agency controls are in place. - Clear competency framework for the Nursing Associate role in the Department. - Plan for the introduction of Nursing Associates into the establishments going forward